-Samgyetang is a dish consisting of chicken ginseng soup which consists of a whole young chicken in a broth of Korean ginseng.
-The chicken is then stuffed with glutinous rice, garlic, nuts, Korean dates, and ginseng.
+Samgyetang is a dish consisting of chicken ginseng soup which is simply a whole young chicken in a broth of Korean ginseng.
+The chicken is then stuffed with glutinous rice, garlic, nuts, Korean dates, and more ginseng.

 The combination of fall off the bone chicken, broth, rice, and stuffing make samgyetang a unique and flavorful Korean dish that seems to get better with every bite.

 Roh Moo-hyun, the president of South Korea from 2003 to 2008, frequently visits Tosokchon.
-This has made the restaurant even more popular.
+His visits has made the restaurant even more popular.

 Samgyetang (Chicken Ginseng Soup) : 15,000 won